Spice08/Dice-Simulator/README.md

 ### Module not found solution

-If its not already installed on your system the use the pip package manager and type the following :
+If its not already installed on your system then use the pip package manager and type the following :
 `pip install tk`